miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/teamprojects/quizztale.md

 The protagonist's adult hair design ended up resembling a mermaid's tail; however, we liked how it served to identify the character and resulted in an original style, so we decided to keep it.
 We even took advantage of this feature and added the pigtails themselves to the game's logo to give it more personality.

-Finally, you can play QuizzTale in your browser using the following button: <a href="quizztale_build/index.html" class="btn btn-outline-dark">Play QuizzTale</a>
+Finally, you can play Quizz Tale in your browser using the following button: <a href="quizztale_build/index.html" class="btn btn-outline-dark">Play Quizz Tale</a>